-- DHS Sponsored Security Clearances:

-(b) (7)(E)

-- Albert Sensor: Yes. (b) (3) (B)

-- County-level Information: 100% of locals are members of EI-ISAC.

-- Polling Hours: 7:00am-7:00pm (PT)

-- Official Election Website: www.nvsos.gov/sos/elections
+- Albert Sensor: \((b) (3) (B) \((b) (3) (B) \) - Local EI-ISAC Membership: 100% of locals are members of EI-ISAC. - Polling Hours: 7:00am-7:00pm (PT) - Official Election Website: www.nvsos.gov/sos/elections

 Voter Registration: Nevada has a bottom-up registration system, meaning local jurisdictions control the input and management of voter registration.
 Jurisdictions transmit data on a daily basis to the statewide database.
 From a risk perspective, bottom-up states tend to have weaker, less consistent cybersecurity postures relative to top-down states based on availability of resources.
 Conversely, the advantage of the bottom-up model is it lacks a single target which, if affected by an incident, could disrupt check-in at a statewide scale.
-In-person registrations must be complete and mail-in registrations must be received by October 6, 2020.
+In person registrations must be complete and mail in registrations must be received by October 6, 2020.
 The deadline to register online is October 29, 2020.
-Same-day registration is also available during the early voting period from October 17, 2020 until October 30, 2020 and also on Election Day.
+Same-day registration is also available during the early voting period from October 17, 2020 until October 30, 2020 and also on Election

 - Vote Casting: Nevada uses paper ballots and DREs w/ VVPAT.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
 On Election Day, most polling places will be open from 7:00am (PT) to 7:00pm (PT).
 Voters are encouraged to use mail-in voting due to the COVID-19 outbreak.
 Mail-in ballots must be postmarked by November 3, 2020 to be valid.
-Voters may also return their mail-in ballots in-person at their local county clerk's office and designated drop-off locations.
-The deadline for in-person submission of mail-in ballots is 7:00pm (PT) on November 3, 2020. - Mail-in Ballots: For the 2020 General Election, all voters will be automatically sent a mail-in ballot. - Early Voting: Nevada will allow early in-person voting from October 17, 2020-October 30, 2020.
+Voters may also return their mail-in ballots in-person at their local county clerk's office and designated drop off locations.
+The deadline for in person submission of mail in ballots is 7:00pm (PT) on November 3, 2020. - Mail-in Ballots: For the 2020 General Election, all voters will be automatically sent a mail in ballot.
+Early Voting: Nevada will allow early in-person voting from October 17, 2020 October 30, 2020.
 Early voting locations and exact hours are determined at the county level and are published on the Nevada SoS website.
 All voters are eligible to vote early.

-- The PSA in Carson City District is planning to deploy in-person to the Nevada SoS Office at the State Capitol building. - The Las Vegas PSA will deploy in-person to the SoS Office in North Las Vegas and will support the A ecto.
-THREATH ROUTING AMONTANIAN AMONTANIANA AMONTANI AMONTANIANA AMONTANI AMONTANI AMONTANIN Election Integrity Task Force and the Election Operations Center.
+- The PSA in Carson City District is planning to deploy in-person to the Nevada SoS Office at the State Capitol building. - The Las Vegas PSA will deploy in-person to the SoS Office in North Las Vegas and will support the Election Integrity Task Force and the Election Operations Center.